gis-rpd/rpd-rnaseq/docs/output.md

 Results per sample can be found in the respectively named folders.
 If one of your samples is called `ABC`, then you will find a folder called `results/ABC`, with all the following subfolders.

+The MultiQC plots are a good starting point to explore your results.

+## MultiQC
+[MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
+Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.

+**Output directory: `results/multiqc`**

+* `Project_multiqc_report.html`
+  * MultiQC report - a standalone HTML file that can be viewed in your web browser
+* `Project_multiqc_data/`
+  * Directory containing parsed statistics from the different tools used in the pipeline

+For more information about how to use MultiQC reports, see http://multiqc.info

 ## FastQC